 - If you are unwell with another illness (for example, a cold or infection).

 This test measures a part of the red blood cells.
-Glucose in the blood attaches to part of the red blood cells.
-This part can be measured and gives a good indication of your blood glucose control over the previous 1-3 months.
+Sugar in the blood attaches to part of the red blood cells.
+This part can be measured and gives a good indication of your blood sugar control over the previous 1-3 months.
 This test is usually done regularly by your doctor or nurse.
 Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%).
 However, this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor.

 What are the side-effects?